Excel VBA copy protection with registration/activation key

 Here is a demonstration of how bad the original Excel VBA protection is:

 The DoneEx VbaCompiler for Excel offers an easy and hassle-free VBA code copy protection mechanism with a unique approach to VBA code protection.
 This is the strongest approach as it involves VBA code compilation into DLL along with additional copy protection through the use of a registration/activation key.

 After VBA to DLL compilation nobody can copy, trace or observe your VBA code or algorithms.

 Copy protection term doesn’t mean that nobody will not be able to copy your workbook or add-in physically from one computer to another.
 It means that the ability of any copy working properly depends on your decision to allow that copy to work on that specific computer.

 The first and most important requirement for good VBA copy protection is the complete inaccessibility of the VBA code for anyone.
 This requirement is guaranteed by the compilation of the VBA code into the binary DLL file format.
 The second requirement is ability of the author of the VBA program to control the distribution of compiled product – this is provided by VbaCompiler registration key mechanism.

 When protected Excel VBA code starts, the VbaCompiler run-time will check the authorization records in the registration key you have provided to your customer.
-If this authorization is valid, only then does the compiled VBA code begin to work.
+If this authorization is valid, only then the compiled VBA code starts working.